 Chairman of the Board of Directors of Arca Continental, S.A.B. de C.V., since 2019 and of the Board of the subsidiary AC Bebidas.
 Chief Executive Officer of Grupo SanBarr and member of the Board of Directors of Regional S.A.B. de C.V.
 Chairman of the Board of Directors of Regio Engordas, S.A. de C.V., and Chariman of the Chamber of the Transformation Industry of Nuevo Leon (CAINTRA).
 He is also Vice Chaiman of the Consejo Nacional Agropecuario (CAN, or National Agricultural Council).
 Previously, he was Vice Chairman of the Board of Directors of Arca Continental from 2007 to 2019.
-Former Chairman of the Board of Directors of Arca Continental from 2007 to 2019.
 Former Chairman of the Board of Directors of Arca Continental South America.
-Former Chairman of the Asociacion de Enogordadores de Ganado Bovino del Noreste A.C.
+Former Chairman of the Consejo Estatal Agropecuario de Nuevo Leon, A.C.
+(State Agricultural Board), former Chariman of the Asociacion de Enogordadores de Ganado Bovino del Noreste A.C.
 (Northeastern Mexico Beef Association).
 Former Treasurer of the Asociacion Mexicana de Engordadores de Ganado Bovino (Mexican Beef Association); former President of the Union Social de Empresarios de Mexico en Monterrey, (USEM or Mexico Entrepreneur Union Monterrey).
 Former Board member of Grupo Procor, CAINTRA Nuevo Leon and Papas y Fritos Monterrey.